josephsl/wintenApps/addoninternals.md

 Revision: August 2025

+IMPORTANT: Windows App Essentials will be discontinued in October 2025.

 Note: originally called Windows 10 App Essentials, the add-on was renamed to Windows App Essentials in 2021 with the introduction of Windows 11.
 Parts of this document will refer to the original add-on name or Windows 10.

 ## Preface